 Hand Eczema (Hand Dermatitis) is a common rash that develops in the hands, consisting of red, itchy spots.
 Dyshidrotic eczema is a common type of eczema found on the feet and hands.
 The best dermatologists know that the most common cause for this rash is irritation.
 Numerous factors may irritate the skin of the hands, leading up to eczema, including allergic reactions.
 Friction, dryness, and various chemicals are some of the most common irritants.
 Hand sanitizers are generally formulated to minimize irritation.
 However, the primary active ingredient in most sanitizers (ethyl alcohol) still has irritating properties.

 Initially, we see dry red patches with fine cracks or blisters.
 As hand eczema becomes more persistent, the skin can take on a thickened, leathery quality with continued redness, scaling, and itching.
-This may also cause splitting (fissuring), which can be especially problematic and painful on the fingertips.
+Hand irritation can become more severe, causing painful fissures on the fingertips.
 Check out these links for more information on fingertip splitting and brittle nails.
 Consider wearing protective gloves while using contact allergens such as cleaning chemicals or fertilizers/pesticides to prevent dry skin and atopic hand dermatitis.

 Eczema Moisturizer Treatment